-Many would say that the close-minded individual is one who is not willing to consider different ideas or opinions.
-Dictionary definitions denote close-mindedness as being firmly and stubbornly unreceptive to new ideas or arguments, hard to convince, rigid in opinion, narrow in outlook, and not tolerant of the beliefs or opinions of others.
-Some would suggest that, with this in mind, we are all close-minded to a degree because at least some of these traits could be applied to ourselves.
-It is unlikely that we could ever be fully neutral and objective in our analysis of claims, evidence, and arguments.
-It is also unlikely that we could ever fully free ourselves of our biases which often influence our decisions.
-With this definition in mind, it is possible to outline several sure signs that we are in fact being close-minded:
+Many would say that the close-minded individual is not willing to consider different ideas or opinions.
+Dictionary definitions deem close-mindedness as being firmly and stubbornly unreceptive to new ideas or arguments, hard to convince, rigid in opinion, narrow in outlook, and not tolerant of the beliefs or opinions of others.
+It is possible to outline four points of the close-minded individual.

-1. Unwilling to provide a fair representation of an opponent’s ideological views
+1. Unwilling to provide a fair representation of an opponent’s worldview

-2. Unwilling to admit the challenges to one’s own ideological views
+2. Unwilling to admit the challenges to one’s own worldview

-3. Unwilling to change, alter, or reject previously held beliefs in hindsight of new evidence
+3. Unwilling to change, alter, or reject previously held beliefs given new evidence

 4. Becoming angry and agitated when challenged